PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 1. Restart the computer on completion.

 :::note
-These are additional "for your information" notes.
+These are additional "for your information" notes:
-They only explain the implementation.

-- The script installs Gazebo Classic 9 (following [gazebosim.org instructions](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)).
+- The script installs Gazebo Classic 9 on Ubuntu 18.04 and otherwise Gazebo Classic 11.
-  Gazebo 7, 8 are also supported but not recommended.
 - You can verify the NuttX installation by confirming the gcc version as shown:
   ```bash
    $arm-none-eabi-gcc --version